 Jump on, jump in, jump out.
 (JUMP AND LAND WITH ONE FOOT ON TOP OF EACH SIDE OF THE BAND, JUMP INTO THE MIDDLE, JUMP BACK OUT)

 At first, the holders place the band around their ankles (only an inch or two off the ground).
 The jumper has to perfectly complete the jump sequence four times, once jumping, once jumping and clapping the rhyme rhythm, once jumping and snapping, and once jumping with here eyes closed.
 When the jumper masters the ankle level, the holders move the band up to knees and finally to their waists.

-Reports of people advancing to neck level were rumored, but I think they had to be an urban legend.
+There were rumors of people advancing to neck level, but I think they had to be an urban legend.
 No kid can beat Blindsies at waist-height.

 GHOSTS IN THE GRAVEYARD/BLOODY MURDER

 Needed: 4 or more kids, best in a neighborhood setting

 Neither of these are particularly PC names for kids’ games, but it was the 80s so nobody cared.
 First, you must establish home base; it can be a porch or a tree or a swing set, whatever.
 Choose one player to be It.
 She closes her eyes and begins to count slowly, “One o’clock.
 Two o’clock.
 Three o’clock….” all the way to midnight.
 During this time, all the other players must run and find hiding places.
 When the It player calls out “Midnight!” the rest of the players try to run for home base before It catches them.

 Alternately, the It player is the one to hide, while all other players count to midnight.
 Then the non-It players reluctantly search for the “murderer” until they find him.
 The non-It player who finds him yells, “Bloody Murder!” and all non-It players run for home base.
 If a player is caught, he must be It in the next round.